 Don’t let the cute slice-of-life art style fool you: Higurashi is terrifying.
 Also known by its full title Higurashi When They Cry (the Japanese title literally translates to “When the Cicadas Cry”), Higurashi is, at its core, a murder mystery.
 Set in the seemingly peaceful village of Hinamizawa in 1983, the story begins when Keiichi moves to the village and learns everything isn’t as idyllic as it seems.
 Over the last several years, murders and disappearances have taken place on the day of Hinamizawa’s annual festival.
 The superstitious villagers attribute the incidents to the “Oyashiro Curse,” named after the deity the festival honors.
 Keiichi and his friends attempt to uncover the truth behind the Oyashiro Curse, usually with disastrous results.

 The series began with the release of the game Onikakushi-hen, a visual novel published in 2002.
-Since then, a total of eight games were released as well as several anime adaptations and a live-action series.
+Since then, there’s been eight games, eight anime adaptations, and a live-action series.
 With so much media to sort through, it can be hard to know where to start watching Higurashi.
 Here’s what order you should tackle the series, as well as which adaptations you can skip.

 The best Higurashi watch order